 Dr Julia Wilson

-Director of Strategy, Policy and Innovation
+Director of Strategy, Partnerships and Innovation

 My aim is to support the Sanger Institute’s leading researchers to deliver the Institute’s cutting-edge research and help shape our future scientific direction.
 To do this, I engage with governments, commercial organisations, the NHS, funders and investors to identify opportunities to deliver real-world benefits.
 Within the Institute itself, my department provides advice and guidance, removes barriers, and steers and supports the research.